laipn/company-fit/README.md

 #### Defining Individual Contributors and Management

 I find it best to think of management as as anyone-who-is-not-an-independent-contributor where "independent contributor" (IC) are people who are promoted based on their individual accomplishment rather than the team they might be leading.
 This suggests mapping suggests a commonality in corporate organization and military organization.
 Military orgs have enlistees (IC equivalent) ranks and officers.
-Each of those operate under their own strict hiearachy with strict ranks (e.g. [E1 to E9]((<https://www.defense.gov/resources/insignia/>) mirroring corporate ranks (e.g. [L3-L9](https://www.levels.fyi/?compare=Google&track=Software%20Engineer).
+Each of those operate under their own strict hierarchy with strict ranks (e.g. [E1 to E9]((<https://www.defense.gov/resources/insignia/>) mirroring corporate ranks (e.g. [L3-L9](https://www.levels.fyi/?compare=Google&track=Software%20Engineer).

 An enlistee just like an IC cannot disobey their manager's orders (indeed even HR has the concept of [insubordination](https://www.aihr.com/blog/insubordination/).
 And a manager cannot disobey their own manager's order (military calls this [disobeying a superior officer](https://www.ucmjlaw.com/disobey-a-superior-officer/)).
 The military opts for this approach because it operates in a fast-paced environment where indecision is costly.
 Though it is debatable whether corporations all operate in that kind of environment.
-Consider that many successful tech companies (e.g. FANGG) tend to have their startup backgrounds in academia and initially favor a flat hiearachy.
-The trends towards strict hierachies happens over time:
+Consider that many successful tech companies (e.g. FANGG) tend to have their startup backgrounds in academia and initially favor a flat hierarchy.
+The trends towards strict hierarchies happens over time:

 > 'Governments, if they endure, always tend increasingly toward aristocratic forms.
 No government in history has been known to evade this pattern.
 And as the aristocracy develops, government tends more and more to act exclusively in the interests of the ruling class -- whether that class be hereditary royalty, oligarchs of financial empires, or entrenched bureaucracy.' - Frank Herbert